manmeetkaur7/Come-Unity/SPRINT_PLAN.md

          - `"organizer"` → `/dashboard/organizer`
          - `"volunteer"` (or anything else) → `/dashboard/volunteer`
        - On error (e.g., wrong password), show a friendly error message somewhere on the form instead of an alert.
+       - Update the shared `ProtectedRoute` in `frontend/src/App.jsx` to call the helper from CU-34 so only real logged-in users can access protected screens (no more dev fallback user objects).
   CU-36) Wire Signup
      - Goal: make the signup form actually create a user account via the backend.
      - What to do: